 You may also be able to tap your personal savings, said Beck, as long as you don’t dip into your emergency fund, which is needed to ensure that you can still pay the bills in the event of an unexpected layoff, illness, or unforeseen expense.
 Most financial professionals recommend setting three to six month’s worth of living expenses aside in a liquid, interest-bearing account, but those with job or income instability may need up to a year’s worth of living expenses socked away.
 (Related: How to build an emergency fund)

-If you can’t come up with the money for a current-year IRA contribution on top of your prior-year contribution, Beck suggests funding your 2020 IRA retroactively by the tax filing deadline (normally in April), as you normally would, and opening a separate savings account now to start setting money aside for a double contribution (2021 and 2022) in early 2022.
+If you can’t come up with the money for a current-year IRA contribution on top of your prior-year contribution, Beck suggests funding your 2021 IRA retroactively by the tax filing deadline ( in April), as you normally would, and opening a separate savings account now to start setting money aside for a double contribution (2022 and 2023) in early 2023.

 “If coming up with a lump-sum contribution is a problem, saving monthly for next year is certainly another way to do it,” said Beck, noting that those deposits should be held separate from your regular checking or savings account, because comingled money tends to get spent.